Ishika-ydv/Automated-Payroll-Frontend/README.md

-Designe a frontenf prototype for Payroll system using HTML,CSS,and JavaScript
+Designe a frontend prototype for Payroll system using HTML,CSS,and JavaScript